exasol/tutorials/tls/doc/tls_in_udfs.md

 Availability is not our main concern here, since as long as Exasol runs, BucketFS is available.
 And if Exasol is down, BucketFS availability is the least of your problems.

-By definition certificates are public information.
+By definition, certificates are public information.
 If your protection scheme depends on keeping certificates confidential, your process is broken.
 That means there is no point in protecting the certificates from being read.

-Integrity on the other hand matters here.
+Integrity, on the other hand, matters here.
 If an attacker manages to sneak a malicious certificate into your truststore, your certificate validation process is compromised.

 Does the truststore password help here?
 Not really.
 Since the same password is used for reading and writing, you cannot keep it completely secret.
 That would only be the case if the truststore itself used asymmetric encryption.
 So if the truststore password isn't the answer, you need to protect the file instead.

 In an operating system this is usually achieved by restricting write access to the truststore to privileged users.
 You can emulate this for UDFs.

-1. [Create a private bucket](https://docs.exasol.com/db/latest/database_concepts/bucketfs/create_new_bucket_in_bucketfs_service.htm) that only privileged users (e.g. the DBA) have write access to
+1. [Create a private bucket](https://docs.exasol.com/db/latest/database_concepts/bucketfs/create_new_bucket_in_bucketfs_service.htm) that only privileged users (e.g., the DBA) have write access to
 2. Chose a non-guessable write-password for the bucket
 3. Chose a non-guessable read-password for the bucket that differs from the write-password
 4. [Create a connection object for the bucket](https://docs.exasol.com/db/latest/database_concepts/bucketfs/database_access.htm) with the read-password
 5. [Grant access to the connection object](https://docs.exasol.com/db/latest/sql/grant.htm?Highlight=connection) to the users that will use the truststore in their UDFs
 6. Upload the truststore file to that bucket using the write-password

-In summary, we propose to live with a simple truststore password and to refer to the items in the list above in order to gain an acceptable level of security.
+In summary, we propose to live with a simple truststore password and to refer to the items in the list above to gain an acceptable level of security.

 ## Summary

 * User Defined Functions run in a sandbox.
 * The only filesystem the sandbox sees is BucketFS.
-* If you want to use your own Certification Agency (CA), we recommend that you generate a new Java truststore that only contains the CAs you trust.
+* If you want to use your own Certification Agency (CA), we recommend that you generate a new truststore that only contains the CAs you trust.
 * Upload it to a private bucket, create a connection object to allow UDFs to read it.
 * Then grant access to that connection object to users who should be allowed to use that UDF.

+> [!Tip]
-* Use the `CERTIFICATES` function from this tutorial to verify your installation of the truststore.
+> For Java UDFs, use the `CERTIFICATES` function from this tutorial to verify your installation of the truststore.